CharlesTheGreat77/GoPhinder/README.md

 cloudflared tunnel --url http://localhost:8080
 ```

+To Do:
+1. Phishing for camera permissions
+2. Add bitb templates for windows

 # Contributions
-Contributions are very welcomed for additional functionality, or templates!# GoPhinder
+Contributions are very welcomed for additional functionality, or templates!